ilmax/site/content/posts/k3s-raspberry-dns/index.md

 If the target is an IPv4, an A address is generated, if the target is an IPv6 an AAAA record is generated, otherwise the target is interpreted as a string and a CNAME is thus generated.

 This annoyed me because it meant that the configuration had to be repeated on every `IngressRoute`, making it more difficult to change, especially in an environment that's mostly a test cluster.
-I decided then to look into the new Kubernetes networking resources, the Gateway API.
+I decided then to look into the new Kubernetes networking resource, the Gateway API.

 ### Gateway traefik/traefik-gateway has not accepted HTTPRoute demo-dns-site/nginx-service-http-route

 The Gateway resources, `HTTPRoute` and `GRPCRoute` resources have to specify the parent Gateway controller instance.
 A Gateway controller is in turn assigned an address.
-This seems perfect to avoid duplication I was facing with the `IngressRoute` option so I decided to replace the Traefik `IngressRoute` with a Gateway `HTTPRoute` and immediately ran into the following error:
+This seems perfect to avoid duplication I was facing with the `IngressRoute` option so I decided to replace the Traefik `IngressRoute` with a Gateway `HTTPRoute`, and immediately ran into the following error:

 ```sh
 level=debug msg="Gateway traefik/traefik-gateway has not accepted HTTPRoute demo-dns-site/nginx-service-http-route"